scipy-conference/scipy_proceedings/papers/andrew_fraser/andrew_fraser.rst

 experimental data and present an EOS function fit to represent both these experiments as well as a spectral analysis of the Fisher information matrix.
-While the results are limited to an illustration of the [F_UNCLE]_ project applied to synthetic data and simple models, the [F_UNCLE]_ approach can be applied to real data and complex finite difference simulations.
+While the results are limited to an illustration of the ideas applied to synthetic data and simple models, the approach can be applied to real data and complex finite difference simulations.
 Some preliminary results from work on estimating the EOS of the high explosive PBX-9501 appear in the concluding section.
-In doing that work we rely on [F_UNCLE]_ for developing and testing code and ideas.

 Fisher Information and a Sequence of Quadratic Programs
 =======================================================